-During Baselworld 2014, the Swiss watchmaking brand will put on display a number of very nice watches that make absolutely clear that Tissot is quite serious about increasing its market share when it comes to “affordable” watches.
-Among the new products, they plan to officially present their new Tissot T-Race Touch Aluminium: a new version of their well-known analogue-digital timekeeper that now comes in a sexy aluminum body available in four different colors, those including dark orange (pictured).
+During Baselworld 2014, Tissot put on display a number of nice collections that make absolutely clear that Tissot is serious about increasing its market share when it comes to “affordable” watches.
+Among the new products, they have officially presented their T-Race Touch Aluminium (ref.
+T081.420.97.057.03): a new version of their analog-digital timekeeper that now comes in a sexy aluminum body available in four different colors, including dark orange (pictured,) and even bright red (ref.
+T081.420.97.207.00).

 Compared to the 2013 year model that, too, was released in Basel, the new Tissot T-Race Touch Aluminium features only minor tweaks here and there like more textured plastic parts and (if I see it correctly) slightly increased letters on its inner bezel flange.